 Our “we” is a “three” so it seemed fitting to make my daughter’s favourite cupcakes on this the day of love.
 I am quietly confident they are the husband’s favourite too.

 These vegan vanilla cupcakes are how I like my romance.
 Simple.
 Adapted from a vanilla and strawberry cake I created for my cookbook, these little morsels are super easy to make emerging from the oven light, moist and delicious.
-With no creaming of butters or sifting of flours these cakes are simply mixed, baked and enjoyed.
+With no creaming of butters or sifting of flours these cakes, like my classic vegan chocolate cake, are simply mixed, baked and enjoyed.
 I made a version for my little one’s 5th birthday and no could guess at the vegan-ness hiding within.

 While I opted for a whimsical and romantic pink buttercream frosting, the recipe (adapted from Alison’s simple recipe at Loving It Vegan) can be tweaked to your taste.
 I love Alison’s recipe because, while it is a buttercream frosting, it isn’t loaded with butter.
 Perhaps it’s just me but I find the butter ratio in many buttercream recipes too…er, buttery.
 It’s a tongue-coaty-texture-thing.